NEW! The improvisation course continues to get better

 - In the first improvisation lesson you will learn some simple patterns and exercises to perform on the chords of the piece.
 As you progress through the course, the exercises become more and more difficult.
 Of course you can always apply the new exercises you have learned to the previous pieces.
 In this way the course will give you work for months, by the end of the course you will have really started to understand how jazz improvisation works and you will be able to improvise much better than before.

 - In the final lessons, you will be introduced to scales that are very important for playing jazz, such as the pentatonic scale, the blues scale and the bebop scale.
 Finally, if you follow the course in its entirety, you will develop a solid working method, and you will be able to tackle many more jazz songs and pieces while continuing to improve.

 To study jazz music and learn how to improvise, there is nothing better than using the repertoire of jazz standards, the same tunes that all the great jazz musicians have played.
 We use pieces by George Gershwin, Duke Ellington, Fats Waller, Jerome Kern, Tadd Dameron, Charlie Parker and other great masters who wrote unforgettable jazz standards.

 You will learn to play twelve great jazz classics: Take the “A” Train, Autumn Leaves, Ain’t Misbehavin’, But Not For Me, East of the Sun, Summertime, All of Me, How High the Moon, All the Things You Are, I Got Rhythm, Billie’s Bounce, Lady Bird.
 Twelve songs from different eras, from swing repertoire to bebop, to confront different styles and exercises.

 Read all the reviews and watch the videos from people who have tried my courses or my online piano lessons

-I am sure you will enjoy the video course, so I am offering you the opportunity to try it out for a week.
-If you don't like the lessons, you can ask for a full refund.
+I am sure you will enjoy the video course, so I am offering you the chance to try it for a week.
+If you don’t like the lessons you can ask for a full refund.